 Located less than two hours from the city, the Blue Mountains region is one of the most popular day trip destinations from Sydney.
-The rugged natural beauty of the UNESCO World Heritage Site draws visitors with a taste for the outdoors and offers plentiful photo opportunities.
+The rugged natural beauty of the UNESCO World Heritage Site draws in visitors with a taste for the outdoors and offers plentiful photo opportunities.
 Excursions typically cover the main attractions, such as the famed Three Sisters rock formations and Jenolan Caves, and offer add-on activities such as rides at the Scenic World attraction.

-Suited for clients who want a comprehensive Blue Mountains day trip, this tour offers a return journey by boat—a rare offering.
+Best suited for clients who want a comprehensive Blue Mountains day trip, this tour offers a return journey by boat—a rare offering.
 Bonus: Rides at Scenic World.

 Clients interested in both a harbor cruise and a day trip to the Blue Mountains will like this combo.